Newfield Secondary School

-Newfield Secondary School is a coeducational secondary school with academy status for 11–16-year-old children, situated in the south of the city of Sheffield, South Yorkshire, England, specifically in the Norton Lees area.
-It is co-located with Talbot Specialist School with which it has some collaborative arrangements.
-There are approximately just over 1000 students at the school.
-The current headteacher is Mrs E Anderson, who was originally appointed the post as co-headteacher with Mr D Webster, who later went on to be headteacher at Mercia School. in October 2015.
+Newfield Secondary School is a coeducational secondary school with academy status for 11–16-year-old children, in the in the Norton Lees area of the city of Sheffield, South Yorkshire, England.
+There are approximately 1,000 students at the school.

 In 2013 the school was sponsored to become an academy as part of its ongoing partnership with King Ecgbert School in Sheffield, with Lesley Bowes assuming the role of executive headteacher.

 Physical aspects of the school

+Newfield shares its location with Talbot Specialist School, a school for students aged 11-19 with special educational needs, and Learn Sheffield.

-The school has its own private drive from Lees Hall Road which leads on to a shared grounds with Talbot Specialist School and Learn Sheffield.
-The school is contained in a single building, attached on one side to the Talbot building.
-To the right of the main building are the sports facilities, including a large field, astroturf and tennis courts.
+The school has its own private drive from Lees Hall Road which leads on to the grounds.
+The school was originally split between two buildings, known as East Wing and West Wing, which were connected by a short driveway, but these buildings were demolished in the mid-2000s in preparation for the school's major remodel.
+Newfield is now contained in a single building, attached on one side to the Talbot building.
+To the right of the main building are the sports facilities, which including a large grass field, astroturf, and tennis courts.

 New build

-The school's rebuild, begun in summer 2007 and completed in January 2009, brought new facilities so that the school, including a recording room, a gym with seats for spectators and astroturf football pitches.
-A new purpose-built specialist school, The Talbot specialist school, was also constructed as part of the rebuild; it is located on the lower field.
+The school's rebuild, which began in summer 2007 and was completed in January 2009, brought new facilities so that the school, including a recording room, a gym with seats for spectators, and astroturf football pitches.
+A new purpose-built specialist school, the Talbot Specialist School, was also constructed as part of the rebuild; it is located on the lower field.

 Mercia Learning Trust

 The original founding school was King Ecgbert 11-18 Secondary School in Dore, Sheffield, which was graded by Ofsted as Outstanding in 2013.
 Subsequently, a multi-academy partnership formed with Nether Edge and Totley feeder primary schools (both judged to be Outstanding by Ofsted in 2015), Further partnership with Newfield 11-16 Secondary School (judged to be Good by Ofsted in 2017) with Woodlands Primary School (formerly Valley Park Primary) joining soon after.
 In 2018 it was announced that the Mercia Learning Trust had secured funding to build a new secondary school in Sheffield, Mercia School.
 There are now a total of six schools within the trust.

-All six schools work closely together and are currently operate as an “Aligned Autonomy” (meaning that the schools operate individually but share common practice and policy.)
-The current CEO is Mr Chris French (taking over the role from Mrs Lesley Bowes in 2017).
+All six schools work closely together and operate as an "Aligned Autonomy" (meaning that the schools operate individually but share common practice and policy.)
+The current CEO is Chris French (taking over the role from Lesley Bowes in 2017).